idsc-frazzoli/retina/doc/gokart_software_setup.md

 The data is logged in the rosbag format by issuing

     rosbag record BW_camera_node/image_raw/compressed

+To inspect the camera image for instance for focus and calibration, you can type:

+    rosrun image_view image_view image:=/BW_camera_node/image_raw

-Alternative logging method: If you have no idea what rosbags are, you can just run the script which will log stuff automatically for you (in new terminal).
+> Alternative logging method: If you have no idea what rosbags are, you can just run the script which will log stuff automatically for you (in new terminal).

     source ~/catin_ws/src/pylon_camera/scripts/log_camera_topics.bash

-This script will log messages from all the cameras that are connected to the USB hub.
+> This script will log messages from all the cameras that are connected to the USB hub.
 You can stop it using (Ctrl+C).

 ## Configuration of LCM in OS